 - Provide a table indicating the areas/sections of the KIC Business Plan's and the expected results and budget per area to make a difference in terms of impact, beyond the immediate scope and duration.
-The tables should include the components below, tailored to your KIC. - (a) The unique contribution your results would make towards (1) the outcomes specified in this topic, and (2) the wider impacts, in the longer term, specified in the respective destinations in the Business Plan. - Be specific, aligning to the KIC Strategic Agenda 2021-2027 and Impact pathways in the context of EIT Impact Framework and Horizon Europe. - In reference to the KIC intervention logic and KIC strategic objectives defined in the KIC Strategic Agenda 2021-2027, this section shall describe the expected outputs/outcomes, results and impact planned to be achieved through implementation of the KIC Business Plan. - Please, do not describe societal challenge(s) in this section the KIC Strategic Agenda already includes this information.
-This section should be presented in a concise format including tables/figures. - Relevant KPIs targets planned to be achieved following the implementation of the Work Packages (portfolio area level) in line with EIT Impact Framework, the KIC Specific Impact Pathways and GB Decision 17/2021.
+The tables should include the components below, tailored to your KIC. - (a) The unique contribution your results would make towards (1) the outcomes specified in this topic, and (2) the wider impacts, in the longer term, specified in the respective destinations in the Business Plan. - Be specific, aligning to the KIC Strategic Agenda 2024-2027 and Impact pathways in the context of EIT Impact Framework and Horizon Europe. - In reference to the KIC intervention logic and KIC strategic objectives defined in the KIC Strategic Agenda 2024-2027, this section shall describe the expected outputs/outcomes, results and impact planned to be achieved through implementation of the KIC Business Plan. - Please, do not describe societal challenge(s) in this section the KIC Strategic Agenda already includes this information.
+This section should be presented in a concise format including tables/figures. - Relevant KPIs targets planned to be achieved following the implementation of the Work Packages (portfolio area level) in line with EIT Impact Framework, the KIC Specific Impact Pathways and Governing Board Decision 08/2022 on the amendment of the EIT Key Performance Indicators (KPIs) and repealing Governing Board Decision 17/2021